dwyl/learn-amazon-web-services/README.md

 - - -

+### Register for an Amason Webservices Account

-If you don't already have an AWS account you will need to register for one: http://aws.amazon.com and click the **Sign Up** button.
+If you don't already have an Amazon Web Services (AWS) account you will need to register for one: http://aws.amazon.com and click the **Sign Up** button.

 **Note**: Signup will ask you for **credit card** details,